ScottMcGready/the-conference-bible/README.md

 ### Food

+TBC

 ### Keynote or not

+Having a keynote (or multiple) planned early .
+Keynotes should set the tone for the whole day and, in an ideal world, most of the talks should follow a similar theme

 ### Legality

+TBC

-### Location
+### Location (online / offline / hybrid)

 During the COVID-19 pandemic, attending and organising remote conferences became the norm for many of us.
+Recently things have gone back to normality a bit with in-person being the preferred option however

+Virtual only conferences are slightly easier logistically but can bring additional challenges an in-person only conference doesn't have such as license costs for software, streaming ability, wifi connectivity, etc.

+It's possible to do a conference as a "hybrid" event, allowing virtual attendees to stream or watch.

 ### Logistics

+TBC

 ### Multi-tracks

 Many conferences now follow a "multi-track" format.

+### Publicity

+TBC

 ### Recordings

 Some speakers don't want to be recorded.

-A more in-depth AV & Tech guide can be found later in this document.

 ### Scheduling